Certifying rings of integers in number fields: Irreducibility

 \section{Irreducibility}

-\looseness=-1 For a primitive polynomial $f$ in $\ZZ[X]$, proving that $\QQ[X]/ \langle f \rangle$ is a number field is equivalent to proving that $f$ is irreducible over $\ZZ[X]$.
+\looseness=-1 For a primitive polynomial $f$ in $\ZZ[X]$ -- a polynomial whose coefficients have greatest common divisor equal to $1$-- proving that $\QQ[X]/ \langle f \rangle$ is a number field is equivalent to proving that $f$ is irreducible over $\ZZ[X]$.
 Thus, generating an irreducibility proof for polynomials over the integers in Lean is crucial for our purposes.

-\subsection{Polynomials as lists}
+\subsection{Polynomials as Lists}

 ~ \looseness=-1 In \mathlib, the underlying representation of polynomials is implemented in such a way that polynomial arithmetic is noncomputable.
 Therefore, we work with an alternative representation of polynomials as lists.